Gordon Lightfoot: A Musical Tour of the 1960s

 All photos ©1968 by Wilfrid Laurier Student Publications, from their Keystone '68 Yearbook.
 Lightfoot performed there in early January 1968.

-Probably the first recording that captures Lightfoot's unique singing style, and which also showcases his beautiful voice, was on the live album Two Tones At The Village Corner (Canatel, 1962).
-His partner in the duo, Terry Whelan, introduces "Gordie" for this song, Dark As A Dungeon, a folk standard that has been recorded frequently over the years, but probably never so beautifully as this.
+Probably the first recording that captures Lightfoot's unique singing style, and which also showcases his beautiful voice, was on the live album Two Tones At The Village Corner (Canatel/Chateau, 1962.
+His partner in the duo, Terry Whelan, introduces "Gordie" for this song, Dark As A Dungeon (MP3 clip from my record), a folk standard that has been recorded frequently over the years, but probably never so beautifully as this.

 Three years later, in 1965, he is captured in a live concert which - luckily for his devoted fans - has been available in the shadowy bootleg world.
 Every song from that concert is a treasure, but one - never released on an official album or single - is one of Lightfoot's best unrecorded songs.
 The song is Echoes Of Heroes.
 If that song doesn't give you chills, you're visiting the wrong web site.
 Read more about his very early years here.